Pilates Instructors Need Clients

 Hey, Pilates Instructors and Studio Owners, you’ve got your doors open, website up, and are teaching what you love, but you need clients.
 It’s pretty obvious that stores need customers, doctors need patients, and we Pilates instructors need clients – if we plan on staying in business, of course.
-Without clients, it’s pretty hard to teach, and this is the ultimate leveler, because it doesn’t matter if you’ve been teaching for years or are just getting started.
+Without clients, it’s pretty hard to teach, and this is the ultimate leveler because it doesn’t matter if you’ve been teaching for years or are just getting started.

 Not only do we need clients to keep those doors open, but we also constantly need new clients.
 It’s easy to avoid thinking about the business, especially if you already have a full schedule and have no room for a new client.
 Guess what?
 Tomorrow, one of your 3x-a-week clients might just decide to move across the world, take a job across town, and or just need to take a break.
 Suddenly your “full schedule” could start looking pretty empty.

-Tips to Getting New Clients
+Tips for Getting New Clients

-Let’s look some of the ways you can find those new clients without having to shell out a boatload of cash.
+Let’s look at some of the ways you can find those new clients without having to shell out a boatload of cash.
 Yep, I want to focus on things you can do this week that will bring clients your way and that you don’t need to pay anyone to do.

 - Who do you already have?
 If you are truly rocking your clients’ worlds, and they are feeling and seeing the benefits of Pilates, they are your best marketers.
 Which of their friends or family members want to join in on the Pilates action?
 This option is great because your existing clients are essentially paying you to advertise your awesome skills.
 Ask your client to invite their friend to a session, so they can watch.
 (Chances are, they have no idea what Pilates is at all.)
 If the friend is enthusiastic afterward, offer the first session at an introductory rate, or sell a package on the spot.